haihuangcode/haihuangcode.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I will graduate in 2026 and am currently seeking job opportunities.
-If you are interested, please feel free to contact me.
-My research focuses on unified multimodal representation/alignment and image generation.
+I am expected to graduate in 2026 and am currently seeking job opportunities.
+If you are interested, please feel free to contact me at **haihuangcode@outlook.com**.
+My research focuses on **unified multimodal representation/alignment** and **image generation**.

 # 📝 Publications